ARQQ, ARQQW Investors Have Opportunity to Lead Arqit Quantum Inc. f/k/a Centricus Acquisition Corp. Securities Fraud Lawsuit

-LOS ANGELES, June 6, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Arqit Quantum Inc. ("Arqit" or the "Company") (NASDAQ: ARQQ, ARQQW).
+LOS ANGELES, June 13, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Arqit Quantum Inc. ("Arqit" or the "Company") (NASDAQ: ARQQ) (NASDAQ: ARQQW).

 Class Period: September 7, 2021 – April 18, 2022